prei007/formative-assessment/README.md

 ### Software used

+The app can be run within RStudio and will be rendered in a web browser.
+A valid openai key is required and needs to be provided by as the value of `openai_api_key` in the console.

 * RStudio as the development environment
 * R and the packages
     * grain - for Bayesian Network modelling